Todd-D-Vance/Rat-Race/README.md

 The player controls a mouse who must eat all the cheese in the maze without being eaten by some very aggressive cats.

 ## Technology
-We shall use the Unity game engine, whose software development editor and integrated development environment (IDE) runs on the PC and Macintosh, and can deploy games than run on the PC and Mac as well as the web and mobile devices and Linux.
+We shall use the Unity game engine, whose software development editor and integrated development environment (IDE) runs on the PC and Macintosh, and can deploy games that run on the PC and Mac as well as the web and mobile devices and Linux.

 We shall use Git for source control.